HomeMusculoskeletal HealthHipGetting Back to What Matters Most: One Patient’s Hip Replacement Story

 Getting Back to What Matters Most: One Patient’s Hip Replacement Story

-Although just 41, Brien needed a hip replacement due to a congenital problem that had resulted in very early end-stage arthritis, which meant her hip and pelvic socket were grinding bone-on-bone.
+Although just 41, Nicole needed a hip replacement due to a congenital problem that had resulted in very early end-stage arthritis, which meant her hip and pelvic socket were grinding bone-on-bone.

-Given that she had two small children, worked as a nurse and was married to a husband who traveled for work, Brien wanted a facility that would help her get back on her feet quickly.
-As a post-op nurse at Emory Johns Creek Hospital, she knew just where to go: Emory University Orthopaedics and Spine Hospital.
+Given that she had two small children, worked as a nurse and was married to a husband who traveled for work, Nicole wanted a facility that would help her get back on her feet quickly.
+As a post-op nurse at Emory Johns Creek Hospital, she knew just where to go: Emory University Orthopaedics & Spine Hospital.

-Brien’s age made a positive outcome even more critical, says her surgeon, Dr. George Guild III.
+Nicole’s age made a positive outcome even more critical, says her surgeon at Emory Orthopaedics & Spine Center.

 A Focus on Orthopedics

-From the nurses to the surgeons and everyone in between, Emory University Orthopaedics and Spine Hospital specializes solely in illnesses or injuries of the bones, muscles, tendons and related nerves.
+From the nurses to the surgeons and everyone in between, Emory University Orthopaedics & Spine Hospital specializes solely in illnesses or injuries of the bones, muscles, tendons and related nerves.

 Enjoying ‘A Normal Life’